Neeltyper001/Raider_Vs_Soldier/README.md

 Enjoy playing Raider_Vs_Soldier! 👾

-## Future Scope
+## Future Ideas
-While this game is currently in its early stage, future scope regarding this project can be focused upon following
+While this game is currently in its early stage, future ideas regarding this project can be following
-- Adding tank as a valuable ally
+- Adding an important ally that can fight alongside with you.
-- Sound Effects
+- Consumable items such as health kit etc.
-### AND SOMETHING MORE !!
+### AND MANY MORE !!